 Stallion AS&D

-This coverage will reimburse you for a percentage of your proven breeding stallion's insured value in the event he can no longer settle mares in foal due to a covered accident, sickness, or disease that occurs during the policy period.
+This infertility type of coverage will reimburse you for a percentage of your proven breeding stallion's insured value in the event he can no longer settle mares in foal due to a covered accident, sickness, or disease that occurs during the policy period.
 A veterinary exam as well as breeding history will be required.
 Coverage is not available for unproven stallions.

 Coverage is usually available for horses between 3-14 years of age, depending on the insurance company.